 At the immigration, you must already have had your documents, including your flight ticket, to show to the immigration officer.

-Well, because obviously, you’re going to live and settle in Germany with your spouse, therefore, a return flight to the Philippines isn’t necessary anymore.
+Well, because obviously, you’ll live and settle in Germany with your Spouse, a return flight to the Philippines isn’t necessary anymore.
 Unless you plan to go back soon.
 And luckily, the immigration officer didn’t ask a single thing about my journey.
-I just handed him my passport and flight ticket, and he handed them back to me.
+I just handed him my passport and flight ticket.

 Filipino Traveling to Germany Checklist – At the Philippines’ immigration

 I don’t know the answer to this question.
-It could just be that they’re only doing their job.
+It could just be that immigration officers are only doing their job.
 Some travelers had said probably they’re in a bad mood.
 Who knows?

-If you are traveling to Germany as a tourist, a visitor, a relative.
+If you travel to Germany as a tourist, a visitor, or a relative.
 Get ready to;